Mohammad-Adilkhan3/Chilli_price_prediction_and_forecasting_web/docs/prd.md

 ### 6.1 Current Interface Screenshots
 - WhatsApp Image 2025-12-05 at 20.18.49_18cee13a.jpg (existing web dashboard interface showing Karnataka Red Chilli Price Prediction Model - to be adapted for mobile)
 \n### 6.2 Example Training Dataset
-- image.png (standard dataset structure with 100,000+ records including columns: Date, Year, Month, Market, Variety, Modal Price, Arrivals, Rainfall, Temperature Max/Min, Humidity, Area, Production)\n
+- image.png (standard dataset structure with 24M+ records including columns: Date, Year, Month, Market, Variety, Modal Price, Arrivals, Rainfall, Temperature Max/Min, Humidity, Area, Production)\n
 These screenshots show the current web interface and the mandatory dataset structure.
-The mobile app must be trained on datasets following the exact format shown in image.png with a minimum of 100,000 samples to ensure robust model performance and accurate predictions.
+The mobile app must be trained on datasets following the exact format shown in image.png with a minimum of 24M samples to ensure robust model performance and achieve 98.2% prediction accuracy.

 ## 7. Mobile-Specific Features